-Personal Accountability: Once we clearly understand what happened, the student is then encouraged to accept responsibility for their choices or actions.
+Personal Accountability: Once we clearly understand what happened, the student is then encouraged to accept responsibility for his/her choices or actions.

-Restitution: Once the student has accepted responsibility, they will then comes up with an acceptable plan for restitution.
+Restitution and Reconciliation: Once the student has accepted responsibility, he/she then comes up with an acceptable plan for restitution and reconciliation.

-Strategic Planning for the Future: In reaching this goal the student identifies things they could do to help them avoid misbehaving in the future.
+Strategic Planning for the Future: In reaching this goal the student identifies things he/she could do to help him/her avoid misbehaving in the future.

-Commitment: The student lets their parents know what happened and what they plan to do.
-They commit to their parents, teacher, and principal to follow through on their plan.
+Commitment: The student lets his/her parents know what happened and what he/she plans to do.
+He/she commits to the parents, teacher, and principal to follow through on his/her plan.

 Consequences: Administration will assign consequences they deem as both age and situationally appropriate.
-If a student does not correct the at risk behavior, they may be eligible for suspension or expulsion.
+If a student does not correct the at risk behavior, he/she may be eligible for suspension or expulsion.

 Parents can be eager to know about the consequences another student has received.
-As per FERPA requirements, each student's consequences are confidential and will not be shared with anyone beyond that student and their parents.
+Each student's consequences are confidential and will not be shared with anyone beyond that student and their parents.